mscheriger/2020-msia423-scheriger/README.md

 docker run -p 5000:5000 --env-file=config.env flask app.py
 ```
+Like before, you can manually enter the environment variables using the -e argument rather than the --env-file argument.
+If you would like to use a local database as opposed to the RDS instance to run the app, be sure to add the SQLALCHEMY_DATABASE_URI environment variable

 Then open port 5000 in your local browser and enjoy the app!